OK Here Is The About Me Page

-I suppose it started 2001/2002 with the introduction fo Google ads.
-I saw this E-Book advertised that would explain how to use adwords to create an income online.
-I never bought that E-Book, finding the information I needed elsewhere, but quickly learned that for every £3 investment with Adwords, on average I could gain a £12 comission return with the equally new mobile phone affiliate scheme at the time.
+I suppose it started 2001/2002 with the introduction of Google ads.
+I saw this E-Book advertised that would explain how to use Google AdWords to create an income online.
+I never bought that E-Book, finding the information I needed elsewhere, but quickly learned that for every £3 investment with AdWords, on average I could gain a £12 commission return with the equally new mobile phone affiliate scheme at the time.

 The learning process was easier back then, even though there was an element of online stuff that was inaccurate, this false information was not as saturated as it is now.
 It didn’t take long before my websites were ranking high, although I was using MSN and Yahoo search engines as much as Google, as it was not yet as dominant in the UK as it is now.